adobe/helix-home/hackathons/8-psp.md

 ---

 The [Clubhouse 1st Floor](https://www.acehotel.com/palmsprings/events-and-spaces/event-spaces/spaces/) has room for 20+ people.

+#### Accomodation

-While we do have reserved 10 hotel rooms with a special group rate (169$/night + tax & fees) attendees will be responsible for booking (and paying for) their rooms.
+> While we do have reserved 10 hotel rooms with a special group rate (169$/night + tax & fees) attendees will be responsible for booking (and paying for) their rooms.
 Booking instructions will follow on the `#helix-chat` Slack channel.
+>
+>The special group rate is available until **January 10** only, so please book your room before that date.

 #### Transportation